ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 | 100037459 | GLYMA_08G350800 | CYP93E1 | beta-amyrin and sophoradiol 24-hydroxylase |

 ## Tools used for analysis
-OMA[@oma], OrthoDB[@orthodb], PGDBj, and Ensembl Plants were used to retrieve orthology information.
-However, as PGDBj is not maintained since 2016, and the source is an outdated version of RefSeq (RefSeq xxx, date and year), we did not analyze PGDBj in detail.
+OMA (https://omabrowser.org) [@oma], OrthoDB (https://www.orthodb.org) [@orthodb], Ortholog Database at PGDBj (http://pgdbj.jp) [@asamizu2014plant], and Ensembl Plants (https://plants.ensembl.org) [@yates2022ensembl] were used to retrieve orthology information.
+However, as PGDBj is not maintained since September 2016, and the source is an outdated version of RefSeq (RefSeq Release 66, July 15, 2014), we did not analyze PGDBj in detail.

 ### OMA
 Fhe following query is used to retrieve orthologs from OMA.